-It is estimated that 7,840 units will be produced within the Candlestick Point Activity Node.
-Of these, 384 affordable units are anticipated to be produced through the one-for-one replacement of the 256 existing Alice Griffith units and the construction of 128 additional affordable units at that site.
-An additional 1,047 units of affordable housing are anticipated to be produced on Agency-owned parcels.
-An estimated 573 affordable units are anticipated to be produced privately as inclusionary units, along with 5,076 market rate units.
-While not eligible for housing production requirements under the CRL, 760 income restricted workforce units are anticipated to target households earning between 120 and 160 percent of area median income (AMI).
+It is estimated that 504 affordable units are anticipated to be developed through the one-for-one replacement of the 256 existing Alice Griffith units and the construction of 248 additional affordable units at that site.
+An additional 919 units of affordable housing are anticipated to be produced on Agency-owned parcels.
+An estimated 564 affordable units are anticipated to be produced privately as inclusionary units.

 The Agency will promote the development of a wide variety of affordable housing in the community in order to enhance the vitality of the area and provide much needed housing for the City.
-In particular, the Agency will encourage mixed-use development, development of new and rehabilitation of existing rental and ownership units, infill development, mixed income development, and an array of senior housing possibilities.
+In particular, the Agency will encourage mixed-use development, development of new and rehabilitation of existing rental and ownership units, infill development, mixed income development, and an array of senior housing options.

-1. Deficiencies to be Corrected
+a.
+Deficiencies to be Corrected

-The City of San Francisco has a critical shortage of housing and long waiting lists for below market rate units.
+The City of San Francisco has a critical shortage of housing and long waiting lists for affordable housing units.
 Apartment vacancies in the City are typically very low, often less than two percent.
 The Project Area is particularly suited for housing, and is one of the last major developable areas in the City.
 However, physical and economic conditions such as poor infrastructure, inadequate circulation, and deteriorated buildings preclude development without redevelopment assistance.
-The Agency will promote the construction of well-designed affordable and market rate housing in the Project Area in order to enhance the vitality of the area and provide much needed housing for the City.
+The Agency will promote the construction of well-designed affordable housing in the Project Area in order to enhance the vitality of the area and provide much needed housing for the City.